-An overview of regulatory conditions for the marijuana industry in the states in which Liberty, Captor, Green Growth and SOL Global have an operating presence can be found in the following documents, which are publicly available on SEDAR at www.sedar.com:
+An overview of regulatory conditions for the marijuana industry in the states in which Liberty, Captor, Green Growth, SOL Global and Cansortium have an operating presence can be found in the following documents, which are publicly available on SEDAR at www.sedar.com:

 - 1. The management's discussion and analysis of Liberty for the three and nine month period ended November 30, 2018, dated January 25, 2019.
 Specifically, shareholders are directed to the disclosure on pages 11 to 26 as well as the risk factors outlined on pages 26 to 32. - 2.
 The listing statement of Captor dated July 31, 2018.
-Specifically, shareholders are directed to the disclosure and risk factors outlined on pages 16 to 25. - 3.
-With respect to Green Growth, the listing statement of Xanthic Biopharma Inc. dated November 9, 2018.
-Specifically, shareholders are directed to the disclosure on pages 24 to 30 as well as the risk factors outlined on pages 77 to 84. - 4.
+Specifically, shareholders are directed to the disclosure and risk factors outlined on pages 16 to 25.

+- 3. The management's discussion and analysis of Green Growth for the three and six months ended December 31, 2018, dated February 27, 2019.
+Specifically, shareholders are directed to the disclosure on pages 19 to 22 as well as the risk factors outlined on pages 23 to 26. - 4.
 The management's discussion and analysis of SOL Global for the three and nine month periods ended December 31, 2018, dated February 28, 2019 (the "SOL Global MD&A"), and the listing statement of SOL Global dated August 13, 2018 (the "SOL Global Listing Statement").
-Specifically, shareholders are directed to the disclosure on page 20 of the SOL Global MD&A and pages 16 to 19 of the SOL Global Listing Statement, as well as the risk factors outlined on pages 59 to 72 of the SOL Global Listing Statement.
+Specifically, shareholders are directed to the disclosure on page 20 of the SOL Global MD&A and pages 16 to 19 of the SOL Global Listing Statement, as well as the risk factors outlined on pages 59 to 72 of the SOL Global Listing Statement. - 5.
+The listing statement of Cansortium dated March 19, 2019.
+Specifically, shareholders are directed to the disclosure on pages 25 to 60 ask well as the risk factors outlined on pages 121 to 128.

-Although the Company has no knowledge that would indicate that any of the above noted disclosure is untrue, incomplete or otherwise misleading, neither the Company nor any of its directors or officers assumes any responsibility for any failure by Liberty, Captor, Green Growth or SOL Global to ensure the significance or accuracy of such disclosure.
+Although the Company has no knowledge that would indicate that any of the above noted disclosure is untrue, incomplete or otherwise misleading, neither the Company nor any of its directors or officers assumes any responsibility for any failure by Liberty, Captor, Green Growth, SOL Global or Cansortium to ensure the significance or accuracy of such disclosure.